Emmanuel Rivera Player Props: Diamondbacks vs. Nationals

-The Arizona Diamondbacks and Emmanuel Rivera, who went 1-for-4 last time out, take on Jake Irvin and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera (.436 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Patrick Corbin and the Washington Nationals at Nationals Park, Wednesday at 7:05 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Braves.
+He strung together two hits (going 2-for-3 with an RBI) in his last appearance against the Nationals.

 Emmanuel Rivera Game Info & Props vs. the Nationals